mzhou02/mzhou02.github.io/_posts/2024-09-16-non-collinear-points-problem.md

   gtag('config', 'G-0823RLC0T3');
 </script>

-Recently, I've been reading more about algebraic methods within combinatorics, and have been fascinated by the appearance of topics like linear algebra in the subject.
-In this blog post, I'll share one of my favorite problems I've come across lately that is really just inspired by some incredibly simple ideas.
+As I've been reading more about June Huh's work with the Dowling-Wilson conjecture, I've become more and more interested in algebraic methods within combinatorics.
+More recently, I've come across a very cute problem with a very neat solution, inspired by simple ideas from linear algebra.

 <b>Problem 1.</b> What is the minimum number of lines $$n$$ non-collinear points form if all lines are drawn between points?